DanielHerrer/DanielHerrer/README.md

-- 👋 Hi, I’m @DanielHerrer
+- 👋 Hi, my name is Herrera Daniel.
-- 👀 I’m interested in visual art.
+- 👀 I’m interested in graphic design and illustration.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning FrontEnd.
-- 🌎 I’m from Argentina.
+- 🌎 I’m from Bs As, Argentina.
 - 📫 danielherrera2009@hotmail.es